yilinc09/tswd-portfolio/critique-by-design.md

 ## Step four: Test the solution

-- Can you tell me what you think this is?
+**Can you tell me what you think this is?**

-  Male, mid 20's:
+- Male, mid 20's:
+- Female, mid 20's:

-- Can you describe to me what this is telling you?
+**Can you describe to me what this is telling you?**

+- Male, mid 20's:
+- Female, mid 20's:

-- Is there anything you find surprising or confusing?
+**Is there anything you find surprising or confusing?**

+- Male, mid 20's:
+- Female, mid 20's:

-- Who do you think is the intended audience for this?
+**Who do you think is the intended audience for this?**

+- Male, mid 20's:
+- Female, mid 20's:

-- Is there anything you would change or do differently?
+**Is there anything you would change or do differently?**

+- Male, mid 20's:
+- Female, mid 20's:

+Similarities

+Differences

+What patterns in the feedback emerge?

+What did you learn from the feedback?